Kayli/logspub/philosophy/logic.md

       - real or imaginary
       - resolvable or not
       - agreed upon or controversial

+    - types
+      - facts
+        - are objective statement about reality, those that
+          - describe the world as it is, independent of personal opinions, beliefs, or perspectives
+          - based on empirical evidence, observation, and logical reasoning
+        - verifiable and can be confirmed/disproved through repeatable experiments or observations

+      - value judgements
+        - subjective assessments based on personal beliefs, preferences, or moral principles
+        - involve making evaluations about what is good, bad, right, or wrong
+        - influenced by cultural, societal, and individual perspectives
+        - kinds
+          - aesthetic value judgements
+            - matters of taste, art, attractiveness
+            - typically quite different from person to person, there is no universal right answer
+          - practical value judgements: accomplishing ends, getting things done
+          - moral value judgements
+            - what's right and wrong, good and bad
+            - typically should be the same for everyone
+            - are a part of cultural/moral convention

     - examples
+      - water contains two hydrogen atoms
       - we should raise tuition
       - batman will beat spiderman in a battle
       - freedom is good